pagopa/rtd-ms-transaction-filter/README.md

 It is possible that there is a misleading errore, due to the set-up for the timezone, try changing the property __rest-client.hpan.list.dateValidationZone__.

+#### Feign Error: Read timeout

+This error occurs generally during the download phase when calling the endpoint to recover the hpan list. due to the file volume it's expected to wait a substantial amount of time, and both the application ad eventual proxyies need to tolerate this wait.
+For the batch application, the read timeout can be configured with the property __feign.client.config.hpan-service.readTimeout__.